 Louis Kotzé is research professor of law at the Faculty of Law, North-West University, South Africa where he also teaches in the post-graduate LL.M. programme in Environmental Law and Governance.
 He is serving a concurrent term as visiting professor of environmental law at the University of Lincoln, UK.

-Bernard Colas is a CIGI senior fellow, effective August 2016.
-He is also a partner at CMKZ — Colas Moreira Kazandjian Zikovsky, an international trade and business law firm based in Montreal.
+Bernard Colas is a CIGI senior fellow and a partner at CMKZ — Colas Moreira Kazandjian Zikovsky, an international trade and business law firm based in Montreal.

 Markus Gehring is a CIGI senior fellow focusing on international economic law, trade and climate change, as well as trade, investment and Sustainable Development Goals (SDGs).
 He is also the Arthur Watts Senior Research Fellow in Public International Law with the British Institute of International and Comparative Law and a fellow of the Lauterpacht Centre for International Law at the University of Cambridge.